begoechavarren/data-analysis-pipeline/README.md

 ### 1 - Cleaning and analysis

-Phase where I obtained and prepare the data to be analysed later.
+Phase where I obtained and prepared the data to be analysed later.

-1. First step was to acquire the data from the dataset CSV and the APIs in the acquisition.py file
+1. First step was to acquire the data from the dataset CSV and the APIs in the **acquisition.py** file
-2. Clean the data in the clean.py file with the help of the functions in functions_clean.py
+2. Clean the data in the clean.py file with the help of the functions in **functions_clean.py**
 3. I analysed the clean data in the analysis.py file to obtain general conclusions: there is in fact a strong negative correlation between the variables

 ### 2 - Analysis report generation, and pdf email attachment based on arguments

-Phase where I analysed the data based on the arguments received in main.py through argparse and generate a report
+Phase where I analysed the data based on the arguments received in **main.py** through argparse and generate a report

-1. In the functions.py file I further analysed the data based on the arguments received and obtained statistics on the average income, fast food restaurants and state population
+1. In the **functions.py** file I further analysed the data based on the arguments received and obtained statistics on the average income, fast food restaurants and state population
-2. Generate (based on arguments) in functions.py:
+2. Generate (based on arguments) in **functions.py**:
     * A Seaborn plot
     * A PDF report including conclusions and plot
-    * An email with the PDF as an attachment sent to the email that the user introduces via input when executing main.py
+    * An email with the PDF as an attachment sent to the email that the user introduces via input when executing **main.py**

 ## Important notes